 If I can confirm a swarm, I’ll pack up a bottom board, a box with frames, a lid, a ladder, some pruners, my PPE, a cardboard box, some masking tape, and a ratchet strap.
 Catching a swarm is similar to installing a package of bees – except that your package starts in a tree or on the side of a building.
 If you can shake, scoop, or brush a large percentage of the bees into your hive, the rest will usually follow.

-Here’s a video of the swarm catching process.
-This is a swarm that my father and I captured outside of Edmonton.
+Here’s an old (and shaky) video of a swarm I caught at my parents’ place.
 Notice how docile the honeybees are; completely gorged on honey (think how you feel after a Thanksgiving meal) and primarily concerned with finding a new home, the bees don’t pay much attention to us.

 Honeybees swarms are relocated at no cost to the resident.